robneal/robneal.github.io/README.md

 ### Author(s): Robert Neal

-### Description: Thsi is a simple template that can be used to start a project.
+### Description: This is a simple template I use to start a project.

 #### Project Status : In Progress